15 Perennials You Should Plant in September for Spring Color

 The silvery foliage of artemisia is a beautiful addition to perennial gardens.

-This is a very large genus that is grown primarily for its soft silver foliage.
-These plants are tough, and thrive in sunny and dry areas, adding gentleness to hot weather gardens that may need some softening.
+This is a large genus grown primarily for its soft silver foliage.
+These September perennials are tough and thrive in sunny and dry areas, perfect for hot-weather gardens.

 Beardtongue